-HSBC’s Hong Kong headquarters, though completed more than 20 years ago, is still considered one of the most sophisticated and technology-savvy buildings in the world.
+HSBC’s Hong Kong headquarters, though completed almost 40 years ago, is still considered one of the most technologically sophisticated buildings in the world.
 Standing 180m above ground, the tower has 47 storeys, yielding 100,000m² floor space for the bank’s exclusive use.

 The building features eight masts, each consisting of four columns, supporting five discrete double-storey height steel suspension structures which span 33.5m between the masts and cantilever 10.7m beyond them.
 This system carries all the structural loads and allows the creation of a spectacular column-free ground floor level.

 Another major characteristic of this building is the 40m high atrium with a bank of giant mirrors on its top, which reflects the sunlight from a light scoop down through the atrium to the public plaza.
-This design maximises the use of natural lighting and helps to conserve energy.
+This design maximises the use of natural lighting to help conserve energy.

 200m high steel-framed structure without a central concrete core